What is ELL?

 What will I read for Popular Reading eWriting?

 You will be sent links to high-quality, popular articles before each due date, along with a list of key vocabulary.
-Popular Reading eWriting is helpful for learning more colloquial English and for gaining a range of background information.
+Popular Reading eWriting is helpful for learning more colloquial (informal) English and for gaining a range of background information that can help you understand lectures, tutorial discussions, and other course content.

 What will I write for Popular Reading eWriting?

-In addition to popular articles, you will also receive some prompts to get you thinking and writing.
+We will send you prompts to spark your critical thinking and help shape your writing.
 You may decide to write in response to one or both prompts.

 Scholarly Reading eWriting